-Myths & Facts about Learning Disabilities
+Myths and Facts about Learning Disabilities

 LDs are a life-long condition that affects people differently depending on the situation.
 In order to find good, effective strategies for compensating and success we need to understand how a person’s learning profile interacts with their environment.